 Does well at room temperature between 60°F - 77°F. Cold temperatures or rooms with strong drafts should be avoided.

 Prefers higher levels of humidity, around 75% or above.
 If the air around the plant is too dry, you can mist its leaves from time to time.

-The plant can live happily in the provided grow pot for up to a year.
-Check if the plant is ready to be repotted by touching the soil and seeing if it has become loose.
+The plant can live happily in the provided pot for up to a year.
+Check if the plant is ready to be repotted by touching the soil and seeing if it has become loose, or if the roots have become overgrown.
 Repot using a good quality potting mix.
 Add a generous amount of sand to enhance drainage.
 When your plant is ready to be repotted, you can follow our simple how-to guide.